dublado/csabapalfi.github.io/_posts/2014-05-24-github-public-activity.md

 title: "Have you pushed any public commits to github today?"
 ---

+## UPDATE

+Github fixed this and now allows [publicizing anonymized private contributions on your profile](https://help.github.com/articles/publicizing-or-hiding-your-private-contributions-on-your-profile/).

 ## The good

 I love the github **contribution chart** on profile pages.
 It gives visual feedback and it's a great feeling to watch your streak going on for days.
 Or weeks!
 You should [push code every day, right](http://ejohn.org/blog/write-code-every-day/)?
 There are even [bathroom tiles with that](https://twitter.com/mrdougal/statuses/442929113733410816) :)